-Note that the relationship between conflict and migration can be a reverse one.
-Literature in peace and conflict studies, in particular, often perceives conflict as an outcome of environmental migration (Raleigh, 2010; Reuveny, 2008, 2007).
-Environmental degradation and resource scarcity are assumed to lead to population movements in response to environmental pressure.
+Note that the relationship between conflict and migration can be reverse.
+Literature in peace and conflict studies, in particular, often perceive conflict as an outcome of environmental migration (Raleigh, 2010; Reuveny, 2008, 2007).
+It is hold that environmental degradation and resource scarcity lead to population movements in response to environmental pressure.
 The increase in the number of migrants can contribute to conflict in migrant receiving areas in many different ways.
 This ranges from competition over natural and economic resources, ethnic tensions, socioeconomic tensions and burden on infrastructure and services.
-Reuveny (2007) emphasises that in the context of neo-Malthusian resource scarcity, climate change-induced migration is particularly prone to creating conflict in the destination area because large and rapid migration flows prevent the receiving areas to smoothly incorporate migrants.
-There is however not much empirical support for this theoretical model, especially because the evidence on climate-induced mass migration is weak (Brzoska and Fröhlich, 2016; Fröhlich, 2016) and there are many other factors (e.g. political stability, economic conditions and capacity of government to provide services) that appear empirically more relevant than migration (Burrows and Kinney, 2016).
-The lack of evidence is supported by a recent study by Cattaneo and Bosetti (2017).
+Reuveny (2007) emphasises that in the context of neo-Malthusian resource scarcity, climate change-induced migration is particularly prone to creating conflict in the destination area because large and rapid migration flows prevent the receiving areas to smoothly incorporate the migrants.
+There is however not much empirical support for this theoretical model, especially because the evidence on climate-induced mass migration is weak (Brzoska and Fröhlich, 2016; Fröhlich, 2016) and there are many other factors (e.g. political stability, economic conditions and capacity of government to provide services) that are significant than migration (Burrows and Kinney, 2016).
+The lack of evidence is supported by a recent study by Cattaneo and Bosetti (2017) using the two-stage least squares approach.
 The study finds no significant relationship between the presence of international climate migrants and conflict in destination countries.
 Therefore, a reverse causation of climate-induced migration leading to conflict is unlikely in our case.